Welcome

 During the early fall, the curriculum was largely focused on developing the 21st Century Skills of problem solving, critical thinking, decision-making, and collaboration.
 This was initially done using group challenges in the classroom, but then became vitally important once we started raking lawns.
 In addition to being our major fundraiser, this hard work put students in positions that required group problem solving, as well as perseverance and responsibility – traits that we all know are central to changing the trajectory of their lives.

 During the winter and spring, each student will be developing an independent research project on a chosen aspect of Puerto Rico.
+We hope that you will keep checking back as we share our learning, growth and adventures.

 Wednesday, June 13, 2012